andersmurphy/andersmurphy-blog/resources/posts/2019-05-25-clojure-sorting-a-sequence-based-on-another-sequence.md

 "Elapsed time: 2.564776 msecs"
 ```

-The results from `time` show this implementation is much faster than our initial implementation.
+The results from `time` show this implementation is much faster than the initial implementation.

 ### Validation and generative testing

-We can also spec our function with `s/fdef` and use the spec to create a generative test for our function.
-The `:args` key defines the input to our function.
+We can also spec the `hash-map-index-sort` function with `s/fdef` and use the spec to create a generative test.
+The `:args` key defines the input to the function.
 The `:ret` key defines the output data.
 Finally, the `:fn` key defines the relation between input and output that we want to validate; in this case we want to check that the order of the output items is the same as the order of ids in the input manifest.

 ```clojure
 (require '[clojure.spec.test.alpha :as stest])